 Consistent with the aid programme’s geographic focus on the Pacific, our climate-related assistance will continue to strongly focus on supporting activities in the small island developing states in the Pacific.
 This is a region where the needs for climate-related assistance are great, and where New Zealand has the relationships and experience to make a practical difference.
-New Zealand also provides climate-related support bilaterally to Africa, the Caribbean, and ASEAN partner countries – mostly focused on investments in geothermal energy and disaster risk management.
+New Zealand also provides climate-related support bilaterally to Africa, the Caribbean, and Association of Southeast Asian Nations (ASEAN) partner countries – mostly focused on investments in geothermal energy and disaster risk management.

 New Zealand will continue to prioritise climate-related support to projects where climate outcomes are a co-benefit to achieving sustainable development objectives.
 New Zealand will be building stronger and more resilient infrastructure, and strengthening disaster preparedness.
 We will also continue supporting low-carbon economic growth in the Pacific region, including through our significant contribution to improving access to clean, efficient and affordable energy.